zwave-js/node-red-contrib-zwave-js/README.md

 It offers a massive amount of flexibility and is packed full of features.
 The node is straightforward to use, and removes all the complexities that you would otherwise need to deal with.

+## The Gist
+  - 2 Different API models, catering for both experianced and inexperencd users
+  - Use one node for your entire network, or a node per z-wave device
+  - A built in User Interface to manage your Z-Wave network

   - Add the node into your flow
   - Select the serial port that represents your USB Zwave radio.
   - Set an encryption key if you want to use Secure devices: